 WarmLine works with families to increase knowledge on special education topics.
 We offer consultation services, talk with families to brainstorm options and provide peer to peer support.
 We have been "there" and done "that" when it comes to IEP's.
 We are not attorneys and do NOT provide legal advice.
 Contact us at 916-455-9500, ESPAÑOL 916-922-1490 or firstname.lastname@example.org or click the button below.

 - "Turning Three Year Old" for parents of children turning 3 as they "graduate" from early intervention.
 Click here for English and here for Spanish

 - "Understanding Special Education" is a comprehensive guide to understand how special education services work.
 For more info click here for English, and here for Spanish and here for Russian.
 Thanks to Yolo County Office of Education for translating this publication.

 - "Moving On: Transition to Adult Services" is a guide for parents whose children are transitioning out of Special Education.
 To read more, click here for English and here for Spanish.

 Concerns & Strategies Worksheet (English) (Spanish)

-Request for Additional Assessments is to request additional assessments when your child already an IEP.
+- Request for Additional Assessments - use to request additional assessments when your child already has an IEP.

-Community Advisory Committees (CAC) advise local school districts and provide educational opportunities to parents.
-For more information about your CAC, contact your school district's Special Education Department directly.
+- Community Advisory Committees Community Advisory Committees (CAC) advise local school districts and provide educational opportunities to parents.
+For more information about your CAC, contact your school district's Special Education Department.